- 1 How much does it cost to start a corporation in Illinois?

 - 4 What are the disadvantages of an S Corp?

-- 11 Is it expensive to start a corporation?
+- 11 Why is it expensive to form a corporation?

 How much does it cost to start a corporation in Illinois?